klepas/fuckyouimaplatypus-site/index.md

 : Ask a staff to store your valuables in their cars

 Can I leave the camp and come back (i.e. to get supplies)?
-: Yes, keep your lanyards with you at all times as proof of entry
+: Yes, just keep your lanyards with you at all times as proof of entry

 What's the wet weather plan?
 : We'll still go ahead
-: Unless it's some torrential weather, follow @platypuspartay for wet weather plans
+: Unless it's some torrential weather, follow @platypuspartay for alternative wet weather plans

 ## Community Events